ArchiveTeam/grab-site/README.md

 Inspecting the URL queue is usually not necessary, but may be helpful for adding ignores before grab-site crawls a large amount of junk URLs.

-To dump the queue, use
+To dump the queue, run:

 ```
 ~/.local/bin/gs-dump-urls DIR/wpull.db todo